kingdomax/Pramoch-Portfolio/content/jobs/TUChemnitz/index.md

 company: 'Technische Universität Chemnitz'
 companyNameInTab: 'TU Chemnitz'
 location: 'Chemnitz, Germany'
-range: 'Jun 2014 - Aug 2014'
+range: 'June 2014 - August 2014'
 url: 'https://www.tu-chemnitz.de/'
 ---

-- Developed and styled interactive web applications for Apple Music using Ember and SCSS
-- Built and shipped the Apple Music Extension for Facebook Messenger leveraging third-party and internal API integrations
-- Architected and implemented the user interface of Apple Music's embeddable web player widget for in-browser user authorization and full song playback
-- Contributed extensively to the creation of MusicKit JS, a public-facing JavaScript SDK for embedding Apple Music players into web applications
+- Developed an application for a hardware-in-the-loop system using the Digilent Electronics Explorer board, supporting the teaching of digital systems fundamentals and rapid prototyping techniques using C and Java.